-But here in Spain noon is an eating dead zone.
+But here in Spain, noon is an eating dead zone.
 It’s too late for morning coffee and Spanish pastries but too early for lunch.
 In fact, most restaurants won’t even start cooking for another hour and a half!

 The conundrum of when to eat in Spain is nearly as tricky as figuring out the difference between the dozens of types of Spanish cured meats.
 It may also be one of the most important questions you can ask before coming to Spain.

 This early in the morning, breakfast options for those of us that do start the day with nourishment are limited almost entirely to carbs.

 Some typical Spanish breakfast foods for the first meal of the day include:

 - Croissants (plain, buttered, or filled with chocolate, cream, or jam)